 1. Railway Station to Beckfoot Packhorse Bridge.

-Starting from the railway station, make your way towards Market Square via the alley way on the side of Peacock Bar (formally Foundry Hill Bar).
+Starting from the railway station, make your way towards Market Square via the alley way on the side of Peacock Bar.
 Cross Main Street and go towards Bingley Arts Centre.
 Once there, have a look at the historical Bingley Market Hall and Butter Cross – to the right of Bingley Arts Centre.
 This reminds us that Bingley is an old market town and was granted the status in 1212 by King John.
 Then from here, the walk will take you towards Myrtle Park.
 Go left on a street called Myrtle Place leading towards Myrtle Grove and the entrance of Myrtle Park.
 You should see Bingley Pool on the right and the new Lidl supermarket on the left.
 Once in the park, keep the path going left after the cenotaph and the playground and go down towards the river.
 Cross the bridge over the River Aire, follow the alley along the allotments and once at the end turn right towards an old hamlet.
 There you will find the old Beckfoot Packhorse Bridge over Harden Beck.

 2. Beckfoot Packhorse Bridge to Harden Road